 Around 80% of customers surveyed say that brands don't know them as individuals.
 This shows that your company may not understand your clients as much as they think they do.

 You need to discover ways to get to know your target clients.
 Send out feedback surveys to hear what they think.
+Consider utilizing credible sites like, Helpfull which enable you to create surveys and reach specific target demographics of your choice, which can provide valuable feedback about how to best improve your service delivery.

 Don't simply dismiss everything your clients ever say.
 The most successful business owners listen carefully to what their customers are saying.